MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/xamarin.md

 1. Head over to [mobile.azure.com](https://mobile.azure.com).
 2. Sign up or log in and hit the blue button on the top right corner of the portal that says **Add new** and select **Add new app** from the dropdown menu.
-2. Enter a name and an optional desciption for you app.
+2. Enter a name and an optional desciption for your app.
 3. Select the appropriate OS and platform depending on your project as described above.
 4. Hit the button at the bottom right that says **Add new app**.

-Once you have created an app, you can optain it's **App Secret** on the **Getting Started** or **Manage App** sections of the Mobile Center Portal.
+Once you have created an app, you can optain its **App Secret** on the **Getting Started** or **Manage App** sections of the Mobile Center Portal.

 ## 3. Add the Mobile Center SDK modules

-The Mobile Center SDK can be integrated using Xamarin Studio, Xamarin for Visual Studio, or using the Package Manager Console.
+The Mobile Center SDK can be integrated using Xamarin Studio, Xamarin for Visual Studio, or the Package Manager Console.

-> [!NOTE]
-> Due to a bug in Xamarin.iOS 10.4, you also need to *uncheck* **Enable incremental builds** in your iOS project's **Build Options**.

 ### 3.1 Xamarin Studio

-#### 3.1.1 Xamarin.iOS and Xamarin.Android
+#### 3.1.1 Xamarin.Android and Xamarin.iOS

 * Navigate to the **Project -> Add NuGet Packages...**
 * Search for **Mobile Center**, and select **Mobile Center Analytics** and **Mobile Center Crashes**.
 Then Click **Add Packages**.

 #### 3.1.2 Xamarin.Forms

-Multiplatform Xamarin.Forms apps have three projects in your solution - the portable class library or shared library, the Android project `project.Droid` and the iOS project `project.iOS` .
+Multiplatform Xamarin.Forms apps have three projects in your solution - the portable class library or shared library, the Android project `project.Droid` and the iOS project `project.iOS`.
 You need to add the NuGet packages to each of these projects.

 * Navigate to the **Project -> Add NuGet Packages...**
 * Search for **Mobile Center**, and select **Mobile Center Analytics** and **Mobile Center Crashes**.
 Then Click **Add Packages**.